librespeed/speedtest-android/doc.md

         ...
     ]
     ```
+    If you want the test to load this list from an URL instead of a file, just put the URL that you want to be loaded in the file in quotes, like this:
+    ```
+    "//mydomain.com/ServerList.json"
+    ```
+    The syntax of the remote JSON file is the same as the local one.
 * Save the file

 Here's a more in-depth explanation of what the individual fields for each servers are: